 Flat3 won $100,000 from NZ On Air for a third series, and was invited to web festivals in Melbourne, London and New York.
 The trio's adventures continued over two seasons of Friday Night Bites and one of Unboxed (in which they beta-tested a robot).

-By 2018, the success of Do No Harm and My Wedding and Other Secrets had brought Liang to the attention of the 50 studio executives and producers behind the Alice Initiative, named after pioneering female filmmaker Alice Guy Blaché.
-They named Liang as one of 20 female directors from around the globe who merited a directing gig with a Hollywood studio.
+Do No Harm and My Wedding and Other Secrets brought Liang to the attention of the 50 studio executives and producers behind the Alice Initiative, named for pioneering female filmmaker Alice Guy Blaché.
+In 2018 they named Liang as one of 20 female directors globally who merited a directing gig with a Hollywood studio.

 'Roseanne Liang - Funny As Interview' (Video Interview) NZ On Screen website.
 Director Rupert Mackenzie.
 Loaded 30 August 2019.
 Accessed 21 November 2019